-I know many people are interested in what a search engine evaluator does, so I'm going to try to explain it to you.
+I know many people are interested in what a search engine evaluator does (also known as “Google rating“), so I'm going to try to explain it to you.
 I hope this helps some!

 What is a search engine evaluator?

 As a search evaluator, it's your job to determine the relevancy of these pages based on specific search terms.
-There are also other little jobs and tasks you might do as well depending on the company you're working for, but this is the experience that I have with it.
-This was the main thing I did when I worked as a search evaluator.
+There are also other little jobs and tasks you might do as well depending on the company you're working for, but this was the main thing I did when I worked as a search evaluator.

 How many search evaluation companies are there to work for?